ORIGINALLY POSTED FEBRUARY 2017

 - Low-skill occupations are those in the service and agricultural categories.

-- Middle-skill occupations are the others, including clerical, sales, construction, installation/repair, production, and transportation/material moving”
+- Middle-skill occupations are the others, including clerical, sales, construction, installation/repair, production, and transportation/material moving.”

 Personal note: I don’t particularly like the term “middle-skill” because it seems to relegate these jobs to a second class status in comparison to jobs requiring a bachelor’s degree.
-The reality is that many students who graduate from a college or university have a good, broad-based education but few in-demand skills.
-For example, click here to take a look at my previous post about how having some in-demand technical skills really makes a difference in employability for liberal-arts graduates.
+The reality is that many students who graduate from college or university have a good, broad-based education but few in-demand skills.
+For example, take a look at a previous post about how having some in-demand technical skills really makes a difference in employability for liberal-arts graduates.
 The fact is that many people with middle-skill jobs are actually very highly skilled, they just don’t have as much time invested taking general education courses as college graduates do.

 According to the NSC analysis, between the years 2014 and 2024,